nogibjj/Wikipedia-AI-Bot-yjx-cxy-sl/README.md

    - Use cross-validation techniques (e.g., k-fold, stratified k-fold)

 <img width="761" alt="Screen Shot 2023-04-30 at 6 44 05 PM" src="https://user-images.githubusercontent.com/112274822/235379547-90a252dc-500b-458b-be04-6ae305e3a2bf.png">

+## Road map for machine learning experiments
+1. **Select the model(s)**
+   - Research and choose appropriate machine learning algorithms based on the problem type and dataset.
+   - Start with simple models (e.g., linear regression, logistic regression) and gradually move towards more complex models (e.g., SVM, random forests, neural networks).
+   - Consider using ensemble methods to combine multiple models.

+2. **Train and tune the model(s)**
+   - Train the selected models on the training dataset.
+   - Perform model selection using cross-validation or other validation techniques.
+   - Tune the model hyperparameters using techniques like grid search, random search, or Bayesian optimization.
+   - Evaluate the performance of the models on the validation dataset using appropriate evaluation metrics (e.g., accuracy, F1-score, mean squared error).

+3. **Evaluate the model(s)**
+   - Assess the performance of the final model(s) on the test dataset.
+   - Compare the results to the baseline model or benchmarks.
+   - Analyze the errors made by the model and identify areas for improvement.

+4. **Interpret the model(s**
+   - Understand the importance of features in the model.
+   - Analyze the decision-making process of the model, if possible.
+   - Use techniques like SHAP (SHapley Additive exPlanations) values or LIME (Local Interpretable Model-agnostic Explanations) to explain model predictions.

+5. **Deploy model**
+   - Once satisfied with the model's performance, deploy it to a production environment.
+   - Develop an API or integration to allow other systems to access the model.
+   - Monitor the model's performance in the production environment and make updates as necessary.

 ## Discusiions
 ### limitations